zrj26/go-NOM/README.md

 # go-NOM
-A golang based Network Object library.
+A golang based Network Object library for storing information on chemical reaction networks.

 ## Description